sysdiglabs/scan-action/README.md

 # Sysdig Secure Inline Scan Action

-This action performs image analysis on locally built container image and posts the result of the analysis to Sysdig Secure.
-For more information about Secure Inline Scan, see https://github.com/sysdiglabs/secure-inline-scan and read [Sysdig Secure documentation](https://docs.sysdig.com/en/image-scanning.html)
+This action performs analysis on locally built container image and posts the result to Sysdig Secure.
+For more information about Secure Inline Scan, see https://github.com/sysdiglabs/secure-inline-scan and read [Sysdig Secure documentation](https://docs.sysdig.com/en/image-scanning.html).

 ## Inputs

 ### `image-tag`

-**Required** The tag of the image to scan.
-The image needs to be build on a previous step, as the scan is done locally.
-Example: `"sysdiglabs/dummy-vuln-app:latest"`
+**Required** The tag of the local image to scan.
+Example: `"sysdiglabs/dummy-vuln-app:latest"`.

 ### `sysdig-secure-token`

 **Required** API token for Sysdig Scanning auth.
-Example: `"924c7ddc-4c09-4d22-bd52-2f7db22f3066"`
+Example: `"924c7ddc-4c09-4d22-bd52-2f7db22f3066"`.

-It is not recommended to hardcode the API token in the action, but [store it in Github secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) instead and use `${{ secrets.MY_SECRET_NAME }}` instead.
+Directly specifying the API token in the action configuration is not recommended.
+A better approach is to [store it in GitHub secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets), and reference `${{ secrets.MY_SECRET_NAME }}` instead.

 ### `sysdig-secure-url`

-URL to Sysdig Secure URL (ex: "https://secure-sysdig.com").
+Sysdig Secure URL.
+Example: "https://secure-sysdig.svc.cluster.local".

-If not specified, it will default to Sysdig Secure SaaS URL (https://secure.sysdig.com)
+If not specified, it will default to Sysdig Secure SaaS URL (https://secure.sysdig.com/).

 ### `dockerfile-path`

-Path to Dockerfile (ex: "./Dockerfile")
+Path to Dockerfile.
+Example: `"./Dockerfile"`.

 ### `pull-from-registry`

-Pull docker image from registry instead of using locally built image.
+Pull container image from registry instead of using the locally built image.

 ## Example usage